SKAHP/One-Engi/holeman.md

 JOHNSON: This would be like the day after Christmas?

 HOLEMAN: Yes, or the day before.
 I said, "Well, Mr. Truman, I tell you as one guy who was weighed and measured, I appreciate it.
 I want to thank you.
 You probably saved my life, because when we got to Japan we saw all the caves where there would have been guns."
 Have you ever been to Japan?
 Well, you know these little islands that you see in gold fish bowls, the coral, little concrete-like things--that's the way the coast line of Japan is.
-It's not sloping with sand like Florida beaches; it's a sheer drop in many places.
-They had those caves all hollowed out, and there would have been gun emplacements in there; that would have been one bloody sonofabitch.
+It's not sloping with sand like Florida beaches; it's a sheer drop in many places. **They had those caves all hollowed out, and there would have been gun emplacements in there; that would have been one bloody sonofabitch.**

-JOHNSON: Most often he said his hardest decision was to intervene in Korea.
+JOHNSON: **Most often he said his hardest decision was to intervene in Korea.**

 HOLEMAN: That was after this, you see.
 That was before we

 \[32\]

 had gotten into Korea.
 I went to Korea as a correspondent, by the way.
-I saw the tanks with "Truman's Police Force" and all of that sort of stuff on them.
+I saw the tanks with **"Truman's Police Force"** and all of that sort of stuff on them.

 JOHNSON: Written on the tanks.

-HOLEMAN: Yes.
-The American soldier is an irreverent bastard; he doesn't care.
+HOLEMAN: **Yes.
+The American soldier is an irreverent bastard; he doesn't care**.

 JOHNSON: Well, that's an interesting episode that you related.
 Any others now you can recall involving the President?

-HOLEMAN: There's one other one that you might check on--about Truman and the Ku Klux Klan.
+HOLEMAN: There's one other one that you might check on--about **Truman and the Ku Klux Klan**.
 Roy Roberts who was a big, heavy-set editor and trustee, and so on, for the employee-owned Kansas CityStarback in those days told us one time how close Truman came to getting into the Ku Klux Klan.
 I am sure you've picked it up at some other point.
 He said that Truman was recruited early after World War I, when he and Eddie Jacobson were in the haberdashery business.
 Somebody said, "Harry, if you're going to get into politics you've got to join the Klan."
 "How much is it?"
 It was five or ten bucks and he gave them the money.
 Then the guy said, "When

 \[33\]